Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 - Adjustable FOV (65°, 78°, 90°) adapts to different desk setups without repositioning

-- AI auto-framing dynamically crops to keep one or two people centered in frame
+- AI auto-framing crops to keep one or two people centered throughout the call

-- Dual noise-cancelling mics perform well enough to skip a separate mic for most calls
+- Dual noise-cancelling mics handle quiet home offices well enough to skip a separate mic

-- Under $130 makes this the strongest-value option in the roundup
+- Under $120 makes this the strongest value in the roundup

 Cons

-- 1080p maximum — no 4K output; visible quality gap compared to Jabra or Logitech on large displays
+- 1080p maximum — noticeable quality gap vs. 4K cameras on large displays

-- AI framing occasionally overcorrects with fast movement based on owner reports
+- AI framing occasionally overcorrects with fast movement per owner reports

-- Zoom Certified only; Teams and Meet work but aren't officially certified
+- Zoom Certified only; Teams and Google Meet work but lack official certification

 Pros

-- Physical PTZ motor rotates the camera body to track you — not just digital crop
+- Physical PTZ motor rotates the camera body to track you across a wide desk

-- Gesture control triggers zoom or framing changes without touching the camera
+- Voice and gesture control trigger zoom or framing without touching the camera

 Cons

-- Physical tracking motor adds a slight delay when you shift position quickly
+- Physical tracking motor adds a brief lag when you shift position sharply

 Poly Studio P15